vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 ### Secrets Need To Stay So

-The **client secret** key from Auth0 has to be available for the Rails app, but that has to be a secret.
+The **client secret** key from Auth0 should be available for the Rails app, but that has to be a secret.
 One way is to add it as a plain environment variable.
-But all the secrets as environment variables are [not so safe](https://www.engineyard.com/blog/encrypted-rails-secrets-on-rails-5.1) either.
-Rails 5.1 gives an option to encrypt secrets, store them in a file and commit them to version control.
+But secrets as environment variables are [not so safe](https://www.engineyard.com/blog/encrypted-rails-secrets-on-rails-5.1) either.
+Rails 5.2 gives an option to encrypt secrets, store them in a file and commit them to version control.
+You can read more about it on  [Engine Yard](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).

-Rails 5.2 goes a [step further](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2), but that has to wait unless you are from the future where 5.2 is out and has gone through a few minor releases (i.e production ready).

-For now, encryption from rails 5.1 will do.
-Following commands should create an encryption file and a key file.
+Get into a shell within the container to start with:

 ```bash
 docker-compose exec --user $(id -u):$(id -g) app /bin/bash